 Canadians playing Blackjack at Casino Days often wonder when not to double down.
 In certain situations, doubling down is not the best choice because the risk outweighs the potential reward.
 Here is when NOT to double down:

-When the dealer has an Ace showing, it sets up a scenario in which they might possess a powerful hand.
+When the dealer has an Ace showing, it creates a situation where they might have a powerful hand.
 This is because the Ace can be valued as either 1 or 11, allowing the dealer to create a hand with greater versatility (such as a 21 or a strong total).
 Additionally, this increases the likelihood of the dealer achieving a blackjack (an Ace paired with a 10-value card), so it is crucial to modify your strategy accordingly.

 If your total card value exceeds 11, you should cautiously evaluate whether to hit, stand, double down, or split.
 The choice primarily depends on your total and the dealer’s visible card.